-The body of each wage determination lists the classification and wage rates that have been found to be prevailing for the cited type(s) of construction in the area covered by the wage determination.
-The classifications are listed in alphabetical order of ""identifiers"" that indicate whether the particular rate is a union rate (current union negotiated rate for local), a survey rate (weighted average rate) or a union average rate (weighted union average rate).
+The body of each wage determination lists the classifications and wage rates that have been found to be prevailing for the type(s) of construction and geographic area covered by the wage determination.
+The classifications are listed in alphabetical order under rate identifiers indicating whether the particular rate is a union rate (current union negotiated rate), a survey rate, a weighted union average rate, a state adopted rate, or a supplemental classification rate.
 Union Rate Identifiers

-A four letter classification abbreviation identifier enclosed in dotted lines beginning with characters other than ""SU"" or ""UAVG"" denotes that the union classification and rate were prevailing for that classification in the survey.
-Example: PLUM0198-005 07/01/2014.
-PLUM is an abbreviation identifier of the union which prevailed in the survey for this classification, which in this example would be Plumbers.
+A four-letter identifier beginning with characters other than ""SU"", ""UAVG"", ?SA?, or ?SC? denotes that a union rate was prevailing for that classification in the survey.
+Example: PLUM0198-005 07/01/2024.
+PLUM is an identifier of the union whose collectively bargained rate prevailed in the survey for this classification, which in this example would be Plumbers.
 0198 indicates the local union number or district council number where applicable, i.e., Plumbers Local 0198.
 The next number, 005 in the example, is an internal number used in processing the wage determination.
-07/01/2014 is the effective date of the most current negotiated rate, which in this example is July 1, 2014.
+The date, 07/01/2024 in the example, is the effective date of the most current negotiated rate.

-Union prevailing wage rates are updated to reflect all rate changes in the collective bargaining agreement (CBA) governing this classification and rate.
+Union prevailing wage rates are updated to reflect all changes over time that are reported to WHD in the rates in the collective bargaining agreement (CBA) governing the classification.